(Translate this site)

 I'd played chicken before.
 Unfortunately, here my opponents were not only likely to be crazy or stupid or both-- they were also mad as hell.

-So maybe my only chance in playing chicken with them was to both surprise and terrify them...but how?
+So maybe my only chance in winning a game of chicken with them was to both surprise and terrify them at the same time...but how?

 Hmm.
 A previous road stunt came to mind.
 One I'd performed by pure accident the first time, then by subconscious instinct or memory the second.
 Now I was pretty sure I could consciously do it.
-And it seemed like it had a fair chance of success.
-I was pretty sure none of my present opponents had played a game of chicken against the tactic I had in mind.
+And it seemed like it would have a fair chance of success.
+I was pretty sure none of my present opponents had ever before encountered the tactic I had in mind.
+Or not in the midst of a confrontation, anyway.

-Of course if it didn't work I could be in a major crack up.
+Of course if it didn't work, I could be in a major crack up.
 Hmm.
-If I paid close enough attention though I believed I could pull myself out of the stunt almost anywhere along the way.
+If I paid close enough attention though, I believed I could pull myself out of the stunt almost anywhere along the way.
 Or abort it, if it didn't appear to be working.
-But making out what was happening might be tough with the landscape whizzing horizontally across the windshield that way...oh well!
+But making out what was happening might be tough with the landscape whizzing horizontally around me that way...oh well!

-I rounded another curve and there they were on a straight, having just come around their own bend.
-I saw three of them before I began my maneuver.
+I rounded another curve and there they were, at the far end of the straight away stretched out before me, freshly arriving from around their own bend, moving down a small hill and towards me.
+I counted three of them before I began my maneuver.

-This straight wasn't the ideal battle theater for what I had in mind, for the terrain to either side of the road was relatively gentle and forgiving of mistakes.
-So anyone who went off might still be able to come back again.
-On the other hand that also meant Shadow and I might survive going off the highway too.
+This straight wasn't the ideal battle theater for what I had in mind, for the terrain to either side of the road looked relatively gentle and forgiving of mistakes.
+So anyone who went off the road might still be able to come back again.
+On the other hand, that also meant Shadow and I might more easily recover if things went awry, too.

 I had to make my move immediately; there was no distance to waste.
 I saw them, they saw me; everyone knew the fight was on.

-Just as I began wagging my steering wheel and punching my brakes I saw they had their own strategy: they'd staggered their formation to cover both lanes of the road so I had nowhere else to go.
+Just as I began wagging my steering wheel and punching my brakes, I saw they had their own strategy: they'd staggered their formation to cover both lanes of the road, after exiting the curve, so that I would have nowhere else to go but off the road-- or backwards.

 But that might only make my own plan work even better.
-For I'd been worried before what might happen if the cars behind the first didn't see what I was doing until too late-- and cause us all to mash together out of ignorance.
+For I'd been worried before about what might happen if the cars behind the first didn't see what I was doing until it was too late-- and cause us all to mash together out of ignorance.

-The world began spinning about me as I set Shadow into a series of high speed 360 degree spins, taking up the entire highway with our length in a different manner than our enemies.
-Our momentum though kept us headed straight at them (I'd made sure how our inertia was set before starting).
+The whole world began spinning about me as I set Shadow into a series of high speed 360 degree spins, taking up the entire highway with our length in a different manner from our enemies.
+Our momentum though kept us headed straight at them (I'd made sure of how our inertia was set before starting the maneuver).

 I was doing my best to track their reactions from my vantage point, but it was tough!
-Sort of like a slow strobe light effect where once a second or so you saw something in stop motion, but had to guess to fill in the gaps.
-Plus there was some blurring too.
+It was sort of like seeing only one frame out of every twenty of a film strip running through a projector, and having to guess what was happening in all those frames in-between.
+Except that here there was some blurring too.

-At the same time I was watching them of course I had to also make sure I wasn't accidentally taking us off the road with an errant turn of the wheel.
+At the same time I was watching them, I had to also make sure I wasn't accidentally taking us off the road with an errant turn of the wheel.
 Yikes!
-That proved tougher than I expected!
+And that proved tougher than I expected!

 Apparently this maneuver is much easier if your subconscious mind rather than conscious one is controlling it.
 Agh!
-At least it'd seemed easier last time I did it.
+Or at least it'd seemed easier last time I did it!

 Did I have to abort?
 No. I ended up not pulling out of the spins until the entire road had been voluntarily cleared by my enemies at relatively high speed.